iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 > Tip: Local tires stores don't have the variety you're used to seeing in metropolitan areas.
 You can order your snows online and take them to a local mechanic to get them mounted.

 The Nokian tires are designed in a way that enables a far greater number of studs to be inserted.
-Plus the tire provides a rear cushioning for the studs, so that the tires are much quieter than the Firestones when driving on asphalt.
+The design also provides rear cushioning for the studs, so that the tires are much quieter than studded Firestones when driving on asphalt.

 ## Buy a Portable Air Compressor